wavemaker/docs/website/blog/2025-05-01-migrating-to-expo-image.md

 <!-- truncate -->

-> **Old Picture Component**: The current image handling is based on React Native's built-in Picture component.
+**Old Picture Component:** Based on React Native's built-in Image component.
->**Enhanced Picture Component**: The enhanced Picture Component is based on Expo Image — a high-performance image solution introduced by Expo.
+**Enhanced Image Component:** Built on Expo’s expo-image, a high-performance image solution introduced by Expo.

 ## Why This Matters

-The Old Picture component in React Native works well for simple use cases, but as your app scales, you’ll start noticing slow rendering, janky scrolling, and inconsistent caching.
-That’s where the enhanced Picture component steps in—with native-level performance, better caching, and memory efficiency.
+The old Picture component works well for basic use cases.
+However, as your app grows, you may start to notice slow rendering, janky scrolling, and limited caching capabilities.
+That’s where the Enhanced Image Component comes in—offering native-level performance, smarter caching, and better memory efficiency.

-That's where the enhanced Picture component steps in.
-Below is the comparison of old and enhanced Picture component based w.r.t.,
+Below is a comparison of the Old and Enhanced Picture components across key areas:

 - Caching
 - Memory Usage